realityexpander/How_to_program_from_ground_up/README.md

           - This is now done by the "Arithmetic Logic Unit" and stored in the "Registers" in the computer.

     ## SOME IMPORTANT ITEMS TO KEEP IN MIND
-    - THERE IS NO MAGIC IN COMPUTING, ONLY _HUMAN_ CLEVERNESS, SYSTEMIC THINKING AND INGENUITY.
+    - THERE IS NO MAGIC IN COMPUTING, ONLY _HUMAN_ CLEVERNESS, _HUMAN_ SYSTEMIC THINKING AND _HUMAN_ INGENUITY USED TO SOLVE _HUMAN_ PROBLEMS.
       - If you hear anyone say _"it's magic"_ or _"it's a black box"_ or _"it's kind of like a person,"_
         they are:
         1) Being lazy,